 Perform a quick inspection of the upper piping every time you change your sheets.
 Make a more thorough examination by folding the piping over and closely inspecting both sides all the way around, top and bottom.
 Do this a couple times a year or every time you flip or rotate your mattress.
 If you spot any signs, keep reading to learn how to get rid of bed bugs.

 Cockroaches are notorious for being hard to track down and remove permanently.
 However, they have a weakness—they only linger in areas rich in resources.
-Here’s how to get rid of cockroaches and shut down their food supplies so they stay gone for good.
+(Here’s how to get rid of cockroaches and shut down their food supplies so they stay gone for good.)
 For prevention, don’t give cockroaches any hiding places to run to when discovered.
 Most important, remove any debris or unnecessary supplies from your house.
 That includes stacks of cardboard, magazines, and newspapers, which cockroaches love.
 Try to keep everything off the floor unless it is absolutely necessary to store it there.

 When you see an ant, your first impulse is probably to step on it.
 But don’t.
 You’ll kill it, but for every ant you see, there may be hundreds more hiding in the house.
 The ones you see are scout ants, foraging for food to take back to the colony.
 Use these scouts to wipe out the entire colony.
-Learn more about how to eliminate an ant problem in your house.

 Tick experts are saying a tick explosion is set to happen this summer.
 These pests are dangerous to humans and pets, as they can carry diseases.
 Deer ticks are found in wooded areas, particularly where humidity levels are high.
 They enjoy cooler places compared to sunny, manicured lawns, hence why you don’t find ticks crawling around in the middle of your yard.
 The best way to avoid ticks around your lawn during the summertime is adding an edge around the yard.
 This edging could be made up of gravel pathways, mulches, decking, stone, tile or other hardscapes.